newdaton/test-computer-database/README.txt

-This repro contains the automation test suite to validate the web app http://computer-database.herokuapp.com/computers
+This repo contains the automation test suite to validate the web app http://computer-database.herokuapp.com/computers

 Instructions to run the suite:

 Pre-requisites:
 Make sure you have 'Eclipse Java Oxygen' installed on your machine Have Chrome browser installed.